quintilesims/layer0/docs-src/docs/reference/cli.md

 ### environment link
 Use the **link** subcommand to link two environments together.
-When environments are linked, services inside the environments are allowed to communicate with each other as they would if they were in the same environment.
+When environments are linked, services inside the environments are allowed to communicate with each other as if they were in the same environment.
 This link is bidirectional.
 This command is idempotent; it will succeed even if the two specified environments are already linked.